AzureCloudWorkshops/ACW-ServerlessArchitecture/GuidedWalkthrough/07-ParseCSVIntoSQLorSBQueue.md

 1. Set the connection string on the deployed app service

     Once the app service is deployed, you can update the connection string information.
-For this application, there are two connection strings, but you can just point them at the same database for simplicity.
+For this application, there are **two** connection strings, but you should just point them at the same database for simplicity.
+The first connection string is for `Identity` and the second is for `LicensePlateData`.

     If you review the `appsettings.json` file in the web application for the admin system, you will see the two connection strings called out:

     ```text
-    DefaultConnection
+    IdentityDbConnection
     ```

     and